Turkish forces 'neutralize' 9 PKK terrorists in N Iraq - Turkey News

 Turkish forces 'neutralize' 9 PKK terrorists in N Iraq

-Turkish security forces neutralized at least nine PKK terrorists in northern Iraq, the National Defense Ministry announced on Aug.
-11.
+Turkish security forces "neutralized" at least nine PKK terrorists in northern Iraq, the Defense Ministry announced on Aug.
+15.

 Turkish authorities often use the word "neutralize" to imply the terrorists in question surrendered or were killed or captured.

-In its more than 30-year terror campaign against Turkey, the PKK - listed as a terrorist organization by Turkey, the U.S., and EU - has been responsible for the deaths of over 40,000 people, including women, children.
+In its more than 30-year terror campaign against Turkey, the PKK – listed as a terrorist organization by Turkey, the US, and EU – has been responsible for the deaths of over 40,000 people, including women, children and infants.